Hcookson/practiceProject/README.md

 # practiceProject

-This is a project that I made to help review/practice es6.
+This is a project apart of a course to help practice/review es6 focusing on DOM manipulation.